wrxyut/AoV-Zstd/README.md

 ## Note

-* If the script is unable to find the "input" directory, it will create it for you and ask you to add the files to the directory.
 * The script uses the pyzstd library to perform the compression and decompression, and uses the ZSTD_LEVEL and ZSTD_DICT constants as parameters.

 ## Warning